alvinlindstam/grapheme/README.rst

 ========

 A Python package for working with user perceived characters.
-More specifically, string manipulation and calculation functions for workong with grapheme cluster groups (graphemes) as defined by the `Unicode Standard Annex #29 <http://unicode.org/reports/tr29/>`_.
+More specifically, string manipulation and calculation functions for working with grapheme cluster groups (graphemes) as defined by the `Unicode Standard Annex #29 <http://unicode.org/reports/tr29/>`_.

 `documentation <https://grapheme.readthedocs.io/>`_